How should I introduce foods?

 The order in which foods are introduced varies from country to country, depending on customs and culture.

-The important thing is to start with iron-rich foods, then continue with a nutritious variety of foods (see Start with iron-rich foods).
+However, it is recommended to start with iron-rich foods, then to continue with nutritious and varied foods (see Start with iron-rich foods).

 New foods